 More than 250,000 people visited the park in 2017, prompting the Tasmanian Parks and Wildlife Service to restrict vehicle access to Dove Lake – one of the most popular scenic sights in the park, in order to reduce the environmental impacts of tourism on the fragile ecosystem.

 The issue of growing tourism in Tasmania has the state divided, with some advocating for instituting a cap on visitor access to the more popular sites, while others welcome the growth and the revenue it injects into the state’s economy.
+At the very least, the visitors should be educated about responsible travel and the leave no trace principles when visiting the Tasmanian wilderness.

 This debate fitted perfectly with the theme of the Wildlife Tourism Australia conference that gathered 43 experts from six countries (Australia, New Zealand, United States, Germany and Sri Lanka) at the Cradle Mountain Hotel.
 I attended the conference as a wildlife and travel writer and spent three days discussing a wide range of issues facing the wildlife tourism industry with other conference delegates.